hypnoglow/helm-s3/website/content/docs/advanced-features/index.md

 ## Relative chart URLs

-Charts can be `push`-ed with `--releative` flag so their URLs in the index file will be relative to your repository root.
+Charts can be `push`-ed with `--relative` flag so their URLs in the index file will be relative to your repository root.
 This can be useful in various scenarios, e.g. serving charts via HTTP, serving charts from replicated buckets, etc.